vigetlabs/blendid/README.md

 Includes the following tools, tasks, and workflows:

 - Browserify (with browserify-shim)
+- Watchify (caching version of browserify for super fast rebuilds)
 - Compass
 - CoffeeScript (with source mapping!)
 - jQuery (from npm)